Writing Center Frequently Asked Questions

 Can I just stop by the Writing Center to get a stamp?

 Students may not stop by the Writing Center just to get a stamp without first meeting with a tutor.
 Students visiting the Writing Center just minutes before an assignment is due will not receive immediate or adequate assistance.
 Students needing a Writing Center stamp must come in ready to work with a tutor for at least 20 minutes before acquiring the stamp.
-Each student will receive a referral form with detailed comments from the tutor describing what was covered in the session.
+Each student will receive a session summary form with detailed comments from the tutor describing what was covered in the session.

 Will the tutor make corrections on my paper?